 Brain injury information for employers

-Read moreFor many people returning to pre-injury employment is an important milestone towards regaining a sense of identity and purpose.
-However, it is very common after a brain injury to have unrealistic expectations about one’s capabilities in this regard.
+For many people returning to pre-injury employment is an important milestone towards regaining a sense of identity and purpose.
+However, it is very common after a brain injury to have unrealistic expectations about one’s readiness and ability to return to work.
 People often feel they are ready to go back against the advice of family and health professionals.
-This can be due to a lack of awareness, or denial in relation to impairments.
 Returning to work too early can result in fatigue and overwhelm, which can be disappointing, and feel like a step backwards.

 Some of the barriers in returning to work are:

 Understanding the different forms of recovery and adjustment becomes particularly important when people return to work after their injury.
-It can be helpful to consider which areas of impairment might benefit from which form of recovery and adjustment:

 Some common recommendations for returning to work include having:

-Accepting this situation can be very distressing for people who have often spent most of their lives building a career.
-It is important that people are supported to pursue other avenues for achievement, satisfaction and productive use of their time.
+This can be very distressing for people who have often spent most of their lives building a career.

 Fatigue is very common after brain injury, and it can be a significant barrier to returning to work particularly when intense concentration or fast-paced decision making are required.
 Survivors will often manage a workload if they can approach one task at a time, work in a quiet environment without distractions, and have a flexible schedule for rest breaks when needed.
-Employers may need assistance to ensure the right practices are in place to support those returning to work.
+Employers should provide assistance to ensure the right practices are in place to support those returning to work.

 After rehabilitation some people manage to return to their jobs, only to lose them soon after.
 There may be grounds for objecting to this on the basis of discrimination.
 In Australia, the Disability Discrimination Act 1992 specifies that people with a disability have equal opportunity to gain employment and that their disability should only be taken into consideration when it is fair to do so.

-The act also states that employers should make reasonable adjustments to accommodate the needs of someone with a disability.
+The Act also states that employers should make reasonable adjustments to accommodate the needs of someone with a disability.
 This means the employer must examine the physical and organisational barriers that may prevent the employment, limit the performance or curtail the advancement of people with disability.

 Read moreSurvivors of a brain injury who have done very well in their recovery may still face significant challenges in returning to their studies.